Thank you for your interest in volunteering at the San Francisco-Marin Food Bank!

 High school students can volunteer for any of our shifts.
 Student groups require one adult chaperone for every ten students.

-Weekdays are available for youth who are 11 years old and older to volunteer for any of our shifts.
 Middle school student groups require one adult chaperone for every five students.

 Chaperones: please check out our helpful guidelines to ensure a safe and productive visit.